 - Avoid uncooked and undercooked food.

-- Use condoms or other effective barrier protection if you have sex or other intimate relations.
+- Use condoms or other effective barrier protection.

 - Get vaccinated against Hepatitis A at least four weeks before you travel to the Marshall Islands.